andry81-devops/github-accum-stats/README.md

 > **Warning** Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

+## Repositories:

-You need setup 3-4 repositories:
+You need setup 3-4 repositories.

 1. Repository which statistic you want to track: `myrepo`.<br />
    > **Note** This repository is only required for repository based statistic scripts.